Kia Ora and Welcome to Scallywaggs Graduation Kindergarten

 - Please ensure written permission in our medication folder is given for us to give any medicine your child requires while at the kindergarten.
 This is a legal requirement that we must have on our records.

 - We invite you to participate and contribute in our policy review process.
 We review different policies monthly.
-The policies due for review will be available to read online.

 - The Graduation Kindergarten surveys will be sent home with your child from time to time.